-- 5.3 Members may take part in the debate on a proposal when acting as part of a consultee body (i.e., where they are also a member of the county or parish council as well as being a member of the Authority) provided that: they make clear during discussion at the consultee body that- - Their views are expressed on the limited information before them only; and - ii.
-They will reserve judgement and the independence to make up their own mind - iii. on each separate proposal when it comes before the District Council's Planning Committee and they have heard all the relevant information; and - iv.
-They will not in any way commit themselves as to how they or others may vote when the proposal comes before the District Council's Planning Committee.
-In the interests of transparency, the member should, in such circumstances, disclose the personal interest regarding their membership of the consultee body when the District Council's Planning Committee comes to consider the proposal. - 5.4 Where a member has already made up their mind and therefore declines to speak or vote on a proposal, they do not also have to withdraw (unless they have a disclosable pecuniary interest and have not obtained a dispensation) but they may prefer to do so for the sake of appearances. - 5.5 If a member decides to stay in the meeting, they should explain that they do not intend to speak and vote because they have (or could reasonable be perceived as having) judged the matter elsewhere, so that this may be recorded in the minutes. - 5.6 Members who have participated in the development of planning policies and proposals need not and should not normally exclude themselves from decision making on individual applications for that reason.
+5.3 Members may take part in the debate on a proposal when acting as part of a consultee body (ie where they are also a member of the county or parish council as well as being a member of the Authority) provided that: they make clear during discussion at the consultee body thaton each separate proposal when it comes before the District Council's Development Committee and they have heard all the relevant information and

-6.0 DEVELOPMENT PROPOSALS SUBMITTED BY COUNCILLORS AND OFFICERS AND COUNCIL DEVELOPMENT
+(i) Their views are expressed on the limited information before them only; and

+(ii) They will reserve judgement and the independence to make up their own mind

+(iii) They will not in any way commit themselves as to how they or others may vote when the proposal comes before the District Council's Development Committee.
+In the interests of transparency, the member should, in such circumstances, disclose the personal interest regarding their membership of the consultee body when the District Council's Development Committee comes to consider the proposal.

+5.4 Where a member has already made up their mind and therefore declines to speak or vote on a proposal, they do not also have to withdraw (unless they have a disclosable pecuniary interest and have not obtained a dispensation) but they may prefer to do so for the sake of appearances.

+5.5 If a member decides to stay in the meeting they should explain that they do not intend to speak and vote because they have (or could reasonable be perceived as having) judged the matter elsewhere, so that this may be recorded in the minutes.

+5.6 Members who have participated in the development of planning policies and proposals need not and should not normally exclude themselves from decision making on individual applications for that reason.

+6.0 Development Proposals Submitted by Councillors and Officers and Council Development

-- 6.1 Proposals submitted by serving and former councillors, officers and their close associates and relatives can easily give rise to suspicions of impropriety.
-Proposals could be planning applications or local plan proposals. - 6.2 Such proposals must be handled in a way that gives no grounds for accusations of favouritism.
-In particular:- - If a member or officer submits an application for planning permission or listed building consent to the Authority, they should play no part in its consideration. - The Council's Monitoring Officer should be informed of any proposal submitted by any member or any officer employed by the Authority on the grade of Business Manager or above or any officer who would otherwise have been involved in processing or determining the application. - Such proposals should be reported to the Planning Committee and not dealt with by officers under delegated powers. - 6.3 A member will have a disclosable pecuniary interest in their own application and should not participate in its consideration.
-They have the same rights as any applicant in seeking to explain their proposal to an officer but the councillor, as applicant, should also not seek to improperly influence the decision. - 6.4 Proposals for the Council's own development should be treated with the same transparency and impartiality as those of private developers.
+6.1 Proposals submitted by serving and former councillors, officers and their close associates and relatives can easily give rise to suspicions of impropriety.
+Proposals could be planning applications or local plan proposals.

+6.2 Such proposals must be handled in a way that gives no grounds for accusations of favouritism.
+In particular:-

+• If a member or officer submits their own proposal to the Authority, they should play no part in its consideration

+• The Council's Monitoring Officer should be informed of any proposal submitted by any member or any officer employed by the Authority on the grade of Business Manager or above or any officer who would otherwise have been involved in processing or determining the application

+• Such proposals should be reported to the Development Committee and not dealt with by officers under delegated powers

+6.3 A member will have a disclosable pecuniary interest in their own application and should not participate in its consideration.
+They have the same rights as any applicant in seeking to explain their proposal to an officer but the councillor, as applicant, should also not seek to improperly influence the decision.

-7.0 LOBBYING OF AND BY COUNCILLORS
+6.4 Proposals for the Council's own development should be treated with the same transparency and impartiality as those of private developers.

+7.0 Lobbying of and by Councillors